Where the Bad Girls go

 Muir of Ord

-Is like 20 minutes from Inverness and seeing as I’m a native Highlander, we dropped by a couple of months ago for gin cakes.
-Scott had no interest.
-He just isn’t interested in cake.
-But I am.
-That was round 2 of Bad Girl bliss.
+Muir of Ord like 20 minutes from Inverness and seeing as I’m a native Highlander, we dropped by a couple of months ago for gin cakes.
+This was round 2 of Bad Girl bliss.
 Muir of Ord is just a teeny wee village with a few wee shops and a feeling of community spirit.
 Bad Girl Bakery has given MOO (Muir of Ord) the outsider appeal.
 You know when you only go to a village for the sake of cake?
 No?
 I do.
 Bad Girl Bakery.

 Ladies who lunch

 We popped into Bad Girl Bakery for a sit-down lunch and being completely honest, I just expected a half-decent sandwich and maybe some crisps.
-What I got was serious.
-What Scott got was serious.
 I ordered a turkey, brie, stuffing and cranberry toastie and to date, that is one of the best toasties I have ever had.
 It came with crisps (I got that part right) and a beautifully dressed salad.
 I usually leave the salad.
 Not this time duckers.

 Bad Girl Bakery